 So she closed her eyes, and hopped onto the slipper.
 Before she could change her mind, she ejected as much magic as she could from her foot, just the way Sano had taught her, the way she'd been practising this past month.

-Anina shot up into the air, buoyed by the force of the rising rock.
+Buoyed by the force of the rising rock, Anina shot up into the air.
 The thrust of her magic threw her up higher than the surface of the thorned hill.
 She crested in the air, cringing against the vertigo, and angled her body for the perfect descent.

 Somewhere in the sky came a burst of red light.
 The last thing Anina saw as she fell towards Angtara's back, knife poised in her fist, was Sano's horrified eyes.